joeyjyyang/ros_sensehat/README.md

 # sensehat_driver
 **A ROS driver for the Raspberry Pi Sense HAT**
 ## Overview
 The Sense HAT is an affordable and easy-to-use add-on board for the Raspberry Pi.
 It is equipped with a multitude of useful sensors including a 9-DoF IMU and various environmental sensors, which makes it an ideal asset for personal robotic projects.
-This ROS package provides an interface to access the functionalities of the board, and includes a set of ROS nodes and launch files to immediately extract sensor data.
+This ROS package provides an interface to access the functionalities of the board, and includes a set of ROS nodes and launch files to immediately start extracting sensor data.
 ## Sense HAT Setup
 - The Sense HAT installation and calibration instructions can be found [here](https://www.raspberrypi.org/documentation/hardware/sense-hat/).
 ## Installation